erxand/cse212-final-project/2-linked-lists.md

 Remove the coordinates _c_ and _f_ from the linked list.
 You should end up with a list that goes _x_, _a_, _b_, _d_, _e_.

+Possible solution [here](linked_lists_problem_solution.py), only view this once you have completed the problem on your own or feel you cannot progress any further.

 ## Links
 [Welcome Page](0-welcome.md)